-Pianist Elvia L. Puccinelli is Associate Professor of Music and Coordinator of Collaborative Piano at the University of North Texas College of Music, where she has served on the faculty since 2004.
+Elvia is Professor of Collaborative Piano and Vocal Coaching and Coordinator of Collaborative Piano at the University of North Texas College of Music, where she has served on the faculty since 2004.
 She has held previous appointments at Baylor University, the University of Southern California, University of California Irvine and Pasadena City College.
-A dedicated educator in the field of collaborative arts and a specialist in vocal literature, she has been a clinician or guest teacher at universities throughout the country, including holding residencies at the University of Southern California.
+A dedicated educator in the field of collaborative arts and a specialist in vocal literature, she has been a clinician or guest teacher at universities throughout the country such as Cincinnati Conservatory, the University of Southern California, and Vanderbilt University.
 With collaborative piano luminaries Margo Garrett and Donna Loewy, she has by invitation presented multiple sessions on the pedagogy of collaborative piano at National Association of Teachers of Singing (NATS) and National Opera Association national conventions.
 An advocate for contemporary American art song, Elvia has hosted residencies at UNT with Tom Cipullo, Juliana Hall and Alan Smith.
 She has worked closely with composer Jake Heggie on several projects, including creating a comprehensive performer’s resource to his songs, and has recently recorded a cd of songs of Juliana Hall with soprano Molly Fillmore (2020).

-A published author on topics of song literature and collaborative piano techniques, and currently on the editorial board of the NATS Journal of Singing, Elvia has a special interest in language and in the intersection of language and music; she also holds an undergraduate degree in French, and has served as language consultant for Martha Gerhart’s series Italian Song Texts from the 17th through the 20th Centuries for Leyerle Press.
+A published author on topics of song literature and collaborative piano techniques, and currently on the editorial board of the NATS Journal of Singing, Elvia has a special interest in language and in the intersection of language and music.
+She holds a degree in French, and has served as language consultant for Martha Gerhart’s series Italian Song Texts from the 17th through the 20th Centuries for Leyerle Press.